Code-Institute-Submissions/molacuizine/README.md

 For adding items a form was provided allowing the uploading of category, item name, description, spice index present, item availability, price and image.

-The same form would be used to update the item if modifications were required but with all prefilled information which also included the original item image.
+The same form would be used to update the item if modifications were required but with prefilled information which also included the original item image.

 ![Item form](static/doc/item-form.png)

 As for store status, a button was added which would toggle store status from online to offline.
-The offline status would disable the checkout process and add to bag operation only.
+The offline status would disable the checkout process and the 'add to bag' operation only.

 ![Store status button](static/doc/store-status-two.png)

 ### Item availability feature

-The item availablity feature was included in the add product page.
-This feature would permit the administrator to quickly remove items temporarily from the user view only without removing the item completely.
+The item availablity feature was included in the add/modify product form.
+This feature was not originally planned and was introduced to permit the administrator to quickly remove items temporarily from the user view only without removing the item completely.
 Such an option was thought to be ideal in the instance if a specific dish was missing a prepartion ingredient and would not be able to be ordered at that specific time.

-The item would then be tagged as available or unavailable for the administator only.
+The item would then be tagged as available or unavailable for the admin only.

 ![Item availablility](static/doc/available.png)